aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 <img src="images/edit-person-core1.png" alt="Edit Person" class="img-thumbnail" />

-First of all, we create needed Dto's that transfers people's id, name, surname and e-mail.
+First of all, we create the necessary DTOs to transfer people's id, name, surname and e-mail.
 Then create the functions in PersonAppService for editing people: